ComaRecoveryLab/dicom-scrubber/README.md

 # DICOM_de-identification
-Simple Python tools to de-identify dicom data.
+Simple Python tools to scrub dicom data and check for identifying fields.